christhegoalie/GW2_GoPathMaker/README.md

 - Every marker line MAY overwrite marker attributes
 - Example Line: `trailData="assets/trails/janthir_lowlands/honeybey_jp.trl" color="ffffffff"`
 #### .rtrl file format
+- File specifies a list of POIs that should be visisted in order
+- Path starts from the first POI in the file
+- POIs in the file will be visisted in order
 - All Lines MUST be a list of Key/Value Pairs seperated by the space character
 - Key/Values MUST be seperated by the `=` sign
 - Line 1 MUST contain the `mapid` key (and other keys will be ignored)